samizdatco/ds-2020/README.md

 #### Read for next week:

 * Klepmann, Chapter 1.
-Read the “Maintainability Section” and through the end of the chapter.
+Read the “Maintainability” section and through the end of the chapter.
 * Gitelman, Chapter 8
 * [What is code?](https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/)